 Look for a lightweight textured product and remember to start slow.
 Retinol can cause reactions as it is a strong resurfacing ingredient, so start by buffering the product into your PM moisturiser once or twice a week until you feel your skin’s tolerance has increased.
 After a few weeks start using the product directly on the skin, building up slowly.
 This is particularly important for those with oily skin, as overuse of the product can cause sensitivity and overstimulate the skin, which in turn may lead skin to overproduce sebum to compensate.

-It is also important to note that retinol should only ever be used in your PM oily skincare routine and to ensure an SPF is worn in the AM as skin will become more sensitive to UV damage.
+It is also important to note that retinol should only ever be used in your PM oily skincare routine and to ensure an oily skin friendly SPF is worn in the AM as skin will become more sensitive to UV damage.